-On May 26-27, Taormina will host the Summit of the Heads of State and of Government of the G7, the group of most industrialized economies, plus the European Union, which is a non-enumerated member.
-This is the sixth time that Italy has taken over the rotating G7 Presidency.
-The first occasion was in 1980 in Venice.
-That town also hosted the event in 1987.
+On May 26-27, Taormina hosted the Summit of the Heads of State and of Government of the G7, the group of most industrialized economies, plus the European Union, which is a non-enumerated member.
+This was the sixth time that Italy took over the rotating G7 Presidency.
+The first occasion was in 1980 in Venice, which also hosted the event in 1987.
 Summits were then held in Naples in 1994, Genoa in 2001 and L'Aquila in 2009.

 DocumentsG7 Taormina Leaders' Communiqué

 G7 People-Centered Action Plan on Innovation, Skills and Labor

 G7 Taormina Statement on the Fight Against Terrorism and Violent Extremism

 Presidene of the European Council: Donald Tusk

 Capital: Washington D.C.

 Prime Minister: Paolo Gentiloni